lonfee88/json-stream-watchdog/README.md

 # json-stream-watchdog
-json-stream reproter for watchdog, with runid, filepath.
+json-stream reproter for watchdog, with start and ent time in every `pass` and `fail`